Kingston Estate

-Kingston Estate was established in 1979 by Sarantos and Constantina Moularadellis, when they planted 40 acres of vines in South Australia's Riverland.
+Kingston Estate winery was established in 1979 by Sarantos and Constantina Moularadellis.

-This family owned winery is now in the care of son, Bill Moularadellis, who further developed the business with expansion of vineyards throughout the Riverland, sourcing grapes from farmers in Adelaide Hills, Coonawarra, Clare Valley, and Langhorne Creek.
+It is a family-owned winery now in the care of Bill Moularadellis.
+He expanded the business by developing vineyards throughout the Riverland and sourcing grapes from farmers in Adelaide Hills, Coonawarra, Clare Valley, and Langhorne Creek.

-Kingston is now Australia's sixth largest winemaker in terms of tonnes of grape intake, and twelfth largest in terms of total revenue.

-It's Riverland winery at Kingston-on-Murray, approximately 220 kilometres from Adelaide in South Australia, produces more than a million cases of wine each year.
-Of this branded wine, 60 percent is exported to markets such as the UK, New Zealand, Canada, Germany, and Sweden, as well as to emerging markets such as China and Singapore.
+As at 2022 Kingston is Australia's sixth-largest winemaker in terms of total wine production, and eighth largest in terms of total revenue.
+It's Riverland winery at Kingston-on-Murray produces more than a million cases of wine each year.

-Kingston employs more than 70 full-time staff, with staff expanding to 100 during vintage.
 The winery has a milling capacity of 80,000 tonnes per year, and a storage capacity of 30 million liters.
-The Kingston Estate winery is the sixth largest winery in Australia in terms of wine grape intake.

-Kingston is located in one of Australia's main wine-producing regions, with about 30% of South Australia's wine being made within a 40-kilometre radius of the Kingston winery.
+Kingston is located in one of Australia’s main wine-producing regions.
+About 30% of South Australia's wine is made within a 40-kilometer radius of the Kingston winery.

 History

 1956: Sarantos and Constantina Moularadellis emigrate independently from Greece and settle in South Australia's Riverland.

 1961: The Moularadellis family purchased a small fruit block in Kingston-on-Murray.

 1965: The family purchased a second 40-acre Riverland property planted with Shiraz, Cabernet Sauvignon and Merlot vines.
 Initially, grapes from this property were sold to major wine producers.